 Message from General (ret'd) John de Chastelain

 I am delighted to be the Honorary Chairman of the Mount Royal University Military Memorial Bursary Program.
-I am also very proud of the University for initiating this unique and historic bursary plan during its centennial celebrations in 2011, and now for choosing to recognize Canada’s sesquicentennial
+I am also very proud of the University for initiating this unique and historic bursary plan during its centennial celebrations in 2011, and for elevating the program to permanent status following Canada’s sesquicentennial.

 In celebrating its centennial, Mount Royal recognized, through the establishment of bursaries in their names, the supreme sacrifice made by the students, faculty, staff and alumni who gave their lives serving in Canada’s Armed Forces.
 I can think of no more significant and appropriate form of recognition.

 War is not glorious and the bursaries do not glorify war.
 But they do honour the memory of those from this University who heeded Canada’s call and who died doing what they and their country believed in.